MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-azure-webapp.md

 ---
-title: CI/CD of ASP.NET Core application to Azure web app
+title: Build and Deploy an ASP.NET Core app to an Azure web app | VSTS Quickstart
 description: Set up a continuous integration (CI) build for your ASP.NET Core application, and then a continuous deployment (CD) release to Azure web app using Visual Studio Team Services
 services: vsts
 documentationcenter: ''